 However, the responsibility of keeping your Adsense account healthy and conforming to all the terms and conditions is with the site owner.

-Many bloggers have their accounts suspended or disable because they fail or don’t know how to follow the rules.
+Many bloggers have their accounts suspended or disabled because they fail or don’t know how to follow the rules.

-You should check your account regularly, and not just your daily desktop earnings report.
+You should check invalid clicks in Google Adsense regularly and not just your daily desktop earnings report.

-Dig deeper and improve your monetization skills and learn how to stay alert to changes in your traffic patterns and referrals.
+Dig deeper and improve your monetization skills.
+Learn how to stay alert to changes in your traffic patterns and referrals.

-But most all, check your invalid activity and policy enforcement page.
+But most of all, check your invalid activity and policy enforcement page.